 Northern Ireland does not have to go back to the bad old days.
 There is a choice.
-And the responsibility for that choice lies with those behind the violence and associated with it, no matter how much they try to shuffle it off on to others.
+And the responsibility for that choice lies with those behind the violence, no matter how much they try to shuffle it off on to others.

 Those who say they are politicians must choose politics, once and for all.
 That means leaving the men of violence behind, if they will not abandon that violence.
 That may mean breaking the unity which we hear is so much prized.
-But that unity is phoney and damaging.
-It will have to be broken sooner or later.
+But that unity is phoney and will have to be broken sooner or later.

 This may all sound gloomy.
 But in fact I am optimistic.
-Whatever the present difficulties I am confident that progress in the talks can be made, with or without Sinn Fein.
+Whatever the present difficulties I am confident that progress in the talks can be made after the election, with or without Sinn Fein.
 I am confident that the rejection of violence by the people of Northern Ireland will finally get through to its perpetrators.
 I am confident that, beneath the surface, the trends are in the right direction, and the outline of a final settlement can be seen.
-And I am confident in the ability and determination of the British government to make the final breakthrough, with the help of the political leadership in the Province and the Irish government.
+And I am confident in the ability of the next government to make the final breakthrough, with the help of the political leadership in the Province and the Irish government.